aypjames/eShop/README.md

 # e-Shop

 - Literally put the name of the project in the readme e.g - Google Books App
+- An e-commerce store that uses Fetches Data within a React App, and uses react-router-dom and Firebase/Firestore

 ## Github badges - optional for now but strongly reccomended later